 How basic income could help ease the transition to a new economy

 As the 21st century progresses, science and technology have continued to advance in response to emerging crises, challenges and opportunities.
 Already we are seeing amazing advances in the fields of medicine, robotics and alternative energy research.
-But these same technologies have also begun to cause disruptions in our capitalist societal structure that have increasingly made the world an uncertain place for many.
+But these same technologies have also begun to cause disruptions in our capitalist societal structure that increasingly make the world an uncertain place for many.